RafVDL/ProjectY/README.md

 `java -jar NamingServer.jar`

+### Commands
+The console can be used to print information of the naming server.

+`debug`

+Enables debug of network communication (TCP/UDP)

+`undebug`

+Disables debug of network communication (TCP/UDP)

+`clear`

+Clears the ip table

+`shutdown`

+Stops the naming server

+`table`

+Prints the ip table

 ## Node
 Every node can add and remove files to the network.
 At all times, files are located on at least two nodes (except if there is only one node in the network).
 ### Starting the node